 - (1)This OT protection will not work effectively in the case of rapid temperature rise like motor lock or over current.
-(This protection monitors LVIC temperature, so it cannot respond to rapid temperature rise of power chips.) - (2)If the cooling system is abnormal state (e.g. heat sink comes off, fixed loosely, or cooling fun stops) when OT protection works, can't reuse the DIPIPM.
-(Because the junction temperature of power chips will exceeded the maximum rating of Tj(150°C).)
+(This protection monitors LVIC temperature, so it cannot respond to rapid temperature rise of power chips.) - (2)If the cooling system is abnormal state (e.g. heat sink comes off, fixed loosely, or cooling fun stops) when OT protection works, exchange the DIPIPM and don't reuse it.
+(The junction temperature of power chips may exceeded the maximum rating of Tj(175°C).)

-2.2.4 Temperature output function VOT (PSS\\S92F6-AG only)
+2.2.4 Temperature output function VOT (PSS\\S93F6-\ only)

-(1) Usage of this function
+1. Usage of this function